perishky/matrixeqtl-tutorial/readme.md

 using multi-dimensional scaling (MDS).

 We will use PLINK for these computations.
-Please ensure that PLINK is installed before continuing.
+Please ensure that [PLINK](https://zzz.bwh.harvard.edu/plink/) is installed before continuing.

+On the Bluecrystal Phase 4 cluster, PLINK can be loaded as a module (so no need to install it).
 ```
 module add apps/plink/2.00
 ```